kistz/gocontrolpanel/README.md

 ### 1. Navigate to Your PyPlanet Stack

 First you need to navigate to your existing PyPlanet stack directory.
-If you don't have a PyPlanet stack yet, you can set one up by following the [PyPlanet documentation](https://wiki.trackmania.io/en/dedicated-server/Setup/Docker).

 Navigate to the directory where your `docker-compose.yml` file for PyPlanet is located.

 ### 1. Clone the Repository